Hugovalpo/Tienditech/README.md

 # Tienditech

 ## Description
-This project was developed for educational purpose.Is a fictious e-commerce with responsive design.
+This project was developed for educational purpose.Is a ficticious e-commerce with library componentn MUI and responsive design.

 ## Technologies